warrdel-erp/stones-be/md/workdone.md

 2. total receiving and packaging quantity in sipl products.
 3. Slab in cart or not
 4. Total fulfilled of requestedProducts in single PO

+---

+1. long meeting with Jatin.
+2. some miner data and changes.